16 Black History Month Activities to Do Year-Round

 Visit the National Museum of African American History & Culture

 If you have a bucket list for every state in the United States, add a visit to this museum in Washington, D.C.
-As part of the Smithsonian, it’s filled with collections and exhibits that will move and inspire you.
-You’ll see art and artifacts that span our nation’s history.
+As part of the Smithsonian, it’s filled with collections and exhibits that will move and inspire you, including art and artifacts that span our nation’s history.
 The museum directors believe that this museum is for all Americans to better understand our nation’s history through the African American lens.
-Add this to your list of Black History Month activities to do.
+Add this to your list of Black History Month activities.

 Read Martin Luther King Jr.’s “Letter from a Birmingham Jail”

-You may have been assigned to read Martin Luther King Jr.’s famous letter in your high school English class.
+You may have been assigned Martin Luther King Jr.’s famous letter in your high school English class.
 There’s no better time to read it again.
 The letter is considered a key document in the Civil Rights Movement, but it’s also a great work of literature.
 In the letter, written in 1963, Dr. King argues movingly for nonviolent resistance to racism.
 His letter is all the more powerful because it’s written from a jail cell—King had been arrested during a peaceful protest against segregation.
 These inspirational quotes from Dr. King will restore your faith in humanity.

 Watch Hidden Figures

 This beloved movie (based on a New York Times bestseller) follows the stories of three Black women scientists working at NASA during the Civil Rights era.
 You’ll see their amazing contributions from within a culture of discrimination and inequality.
-Taraji P. Henson, Octavia Spencer, and Janelle Monáe shine as the science and math whizzes who play key roles in America’s space race.
+Taraji P. Henson, Octavia Spencer and Janelle Monáe shine as the science and math whizzes who play key roles in America’s space race.
 Already saw this 2016 flick?
-Watch one of these documentaries about race everyone should see.
+Then watch one of these documentaries about race that everyone should see.

 Read Colson Whitehead’s The Underground Railroad